amoahy15/GenTech/Docs/frontend docs/README.md

 To learn about how to contribute to the settings page, visit

-To learn about how to contribute to navigation, visit
+To learn about how to contribute to navigation, visit [this link](https://github.com/amoahy15/GenTech/blob/main/Docs/frontend%20docs/Nav.md)